 Every month we’re going to give you some hints and tips on what’s in season in the UK to help you choose good, local produce for your meals.
 By choosing seasonal foods, you get the freshest produce that’s been allowed to ripen and grow slowly as nature intended.

-The flavour and nutrition is unparalleled compared to off season choices as the food is simply fresher.
+The flavour and nutrition are unparalleled compared to off-season choices as the food is simply fresher.
 Eating seasonally can also be an economic option as, when something is in season, there’s an abundance of supply to meet demand.
 It’s also more likely to have been produced locally so there is less ‘mileage’ on it, making it cheaper and better for the environment.

 There are lots of theories as to why it’s such a good partnership.
 Some say that because rotten apples are a common feed for pigs, the meat already is flavoured with apple, and adding the fruit to a pork dish just enhances the natural flavour

 Another reason is that the pair seem to be compatible on the flavour scale – things that go well with pork, seem to go well with apples too – like onions and sage, or whole grain mustard.
 All delicious in pairs or together.

 If you’re looking for a different way to serve your pork this September – why not look at our Braised apple chops in cider?
 Delicious and inexpensive, but tastes amazing.